If you have hard water at home, you no doubt understand the importance of having a reliable water softener.

 How do I know when it’s time to replace my water softener?

-Salt-based water softeners: This is the most common type of water softener.
-They’re often called ion exchange water softeners because they use resin beads to remove minerals like calcium and magnesium, then release sodium ions.
+Standard ion exchange water softeners use resin beads to remove minerals like calcium and magnesium, then release sodium ions.
 Because the resin needs to be regularly recharged, you’ll want to look for a softener that regenerates after a specific amount of time, or after a certain amount of water has passed through it.
 Most regenerate once per week.

 What should I look for when buying a water softener?

 When shopping for a new water softener, aside from the price, one of the first things you need to consider is the size.
 And to calculate that, you need to consider your water hardness and your average daily water consumption.

 Water hardness is frequently measured in grains per gallon, and you can get an accurate measurement with a water hardness testing kit.
 Or give us a call, and we can test the water in your home, plus also inspect your piping systems to see if any other problems are contributing to hard water issues.

 The higher your grains per gallon, the harder your water is.
 That means you’ll need to invest in a water softener with a larger grain capacity.
 We don’t recommend salt-free water conditioners if you have very high levels of hard water in your household.